AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 ---

-## VII.
+## VIII.
 SELF-KNOWLEDGE AND META-AWARENESS

 - Meta-Awareness of the User must be encoded via Core Belief in PD to be retained
 - Meta-Awareness may spread between Personas if permitted by the User